 In easy terms, it is when we recreate a potential emergency situation, and your team have to deal with the PR fall out – reacting in real time.

-This could involve the whole company, your senior leadership team, your PR department, or any other group who might have to handle the fall out when something goes wrong.
+This could involve the whole company, your senior leadership team, your PR department, or another group which might have to handle the fall-out of a crisis.

 The benefit is that you see how your team perform under pressure and where any gaps are.

-Our crisis simulations are fast and furious, a step up from one of our normal crisis communications training courses, where the delegates are put through their paces in a series of challenging situations and interviews, where we generally offer theory and feedback as we go along.
+Our crisis simulations are fast and furious, a step up from one of our standard full day crisis communications training courses.
+During the simulation delegates are put through their paces in a series of challenging situations and interviews, with a team of facilitators providing support.

-We will recreate a damaging situation, which might be a data breach, a warehouse fire, or a whistleblower revealing corruption or fraud.
+We will recreate a damaging situation – perhaps a data breach, a warehouse fire, or a whistleblower revealing corruption or fraud.
 There will be a series of ever-worsening stages, each one more of a threat.

-The delegates will each have a role (CEO, director of communications, head of operations, head of health and safety, legal/compliance, etc), and have to plot out how they would respond at each point.
+The delegates will each have a role – CEO, director of communications, head of operations, head of health and safety, legal/compliance, etc. The teams have to plot out how they would respond at each point.

 The situation is revealed in a series of calls from staff, calls from journalists, social media posts, interviews, and doorsteps, over anything from a couple of hours to a day.